ph0ngt3p/deep-speaker/README.md

     ├── VIVOSDEV01_004.wav
 ```

-We can check the SAN and SAP of our new speaker `PhilippeRemy` by running:
+We can check the SAN and SAP of our new speaker `VIVOSDEV01` by running:

 ```
 python cli.py --unseen_speakers VIVOSDEV01,VIVOSDEV02